Find Affordable College Courses

 108 Yearly Graduations

 University of Southern California comes in at #5 on our list of the most popular colleges offering master's degrees in public policy.
 Roughly 46,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-For the 2020-2021 academic year, 108 master's degrees were handed out to public policy majors at USC.
-Around 24% of these students were from an underrepresented racial-ethnic group, and 48% were women.
+The average in-state tuition for full-time undergraduates is $66,640 per year, while in-state graduate students, on average, pay $66,640 per year.
+During the most recent year for which we have data, 108 people received their master's degree in public policy from USC.
+Around 34% of these students were from an underrepresented racial-ethnic group, and 57% were women.
+Those who complete their master's degree in public policy at University of Southern California make a median salary of 61,558.

 99 Yearly Graduations

 The 7th most popular school in the country for public policy majors who are seeking their master's degree is The University of Texas at Austin.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,752 per year, while in-state graduate students, on average, pay $12,050 per year.
-The public policy program at The University of Texas at Austin awarded 99 master's degrees during the 2020-2021 school year.
-Of these students, 61% were women and 37% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+During the most recent year for which we have data, 99 people received their master's degree in public policy from UT Austin.
+Of these students, 59% were women and 39% were members of underrepresented racial-ethnic groups.
+Data shows that UT Austin graduates that hold this degree go on to make a median salary of $61,558.

 #8